sergiodadi/check-mk-raspberry/README.md

 # check-mk-arm
 Checkmk for Raspberry Pi (buster 32 bits and bulleyes 64 bits)

+The sources of Checkmk can be found here: https://github.com/tribe29/checkmk

-first, thanks to [chriss404](https://github.com/chrisss404/check-mk-arm) , we only build somes packages with the chriss404 script
+first, thanks to [chriss404](https://github.com/chrisss404/check-mk-arm) :+1:, we only build somes packages with the chriss404 script
 We use his tool to build some packages not build :

 - check-mk for Raspberry buster 32 bits (from 2.0.0p18)